AirshipCMS/Docs/Quickstart-Guide/0-Welcome.md

 # Welcome to Airship CMS!

 We love efficiency!
-So we built a CMS focused on _developer workflow_ so we could get projects started instantly, developed quickly, and launched painlessly.
+So we built a CMS focused on _developer workflow & deployment_ so we could get projects started instantly, developed quickly, and launched painlessly.

 This 10-minute Step-by-Step Guide will walk you through a simple development workflow using Airship CMS.
 Once you've mastered the basics, _create your own frontend dev workflow_ that works for you!